dotlang/language/Enhancements.md

 `func f(x:int[$>0]) -> int[$<0] {}`
 no. constraint is defined on DATA. function is not data.

-Y - current syntax to defined tryped function is not good.
+N - current syntax to defined tryped function is not good.
 `func f2(x:int) -> int : FX { return x+1}`
 because its like `x:int` but x is a variable, a data storage.
 `f2` is not a variable. so dev may ask, why he cannot add constraint to `: FX` part?